Evens & Howard Fire Brick Co.

 The Evens & Howard Fire Brick Company was a manufacturer of fire bricks, sewage pipe and gas retorts in what is now the Cheltenham neighborhood of St. Louis, Missouri.
 It was founded formally in 1855 as the Cheltenham Fireclay Works and achieved sales as far away as Quebec and Africa.

+History

 One source dates the beginning of the company back to 1837, but under different owners.
 In 1855, the works were owned by Charles Chouteau.
 The firm was incorporated in 1867 when Evens & Howard took possession of it.
 At the time of its operation, it was one of the oldest manufacturers of fire bricks in St. Louis.
 At one point, its grounds covered 133 acre.
 According to one report, the mining was done below ground by "pick and blast".
 In 1904, clay extraction took place at three mines: two in St. Louis and one in Glencoe, Missouri.
 The company had an extensive equipment network of cars and tracks to bring clay to the plant.
 Evens & Howard's offices were located on Market Street in St. Louis.

 An 1875 fire consumed the brickworks, causing $50,000 in damage ($ adjusted for inflation).
 Parts of the sewer pipe division were destroyed by fire at least twice.
 In 1949, a fire that started in the factory locker room consumed two four-story factory buildings.
 The fire was visible as far as 25 mi from St. Louis, attracted some 10,000 spectators, and caused an estimated $325,000 in damage ($ adjusted for inflation).
 One of the two buildings burned again in 1958, causing over $125,000 in damage ($ adjusted for inflation).

 The company was acquired by General Refractories in 1930, which continued to operate the Evens & Howard plant under its old name.